ardenmonaghan/Neural_Network_Test/README.md

 ex) if we have probabilities (0.1, 0.05, 0.05, 0.2, 0.1, 0.02, 0.03, 0.02, 0.03, 0.40) then the get_predcitions will output (0,0,0,0,0,0,0,0,0,1)
 and if correct label is 9 then the one hot encoded vector will be (0,0,0,0,0,0,0,0,1) which matches so this is a correct prediction.

+## Idea Behind CNNs

+- Preserving the 2d Structure of the image
+- First layer has 3 channels (RGB) so it has 3 channels in first layer with 28x28 pixels which all need filters applied to them.

+- First Step: Convolutional Layer.
+The amount of filters will determine the amount of neurons in the next layer.
+Filter is similar to a matrix of weights being applied and then getting the dot product + bias.
+- Second Step: Pooling Layer.
+This is a downsampling layer which will reduce the size of the image.
+This is done by taking the max of the 2x2 matrix and for each channel.
+The next layer will have same amount of channels but the dimensions will be reduced.
+- Can perform more convolutions and pooling layers to get more features
+- Next we flatten the output and then apply a fully connected layer (MLP method)